dceddia/dceddia.github.io/source/_posts/2014-12-06-weekend-launch-supr-ninja.markdown

 **9:22pm EST**<br>
 Back to work after a delicious dinner.
 I got some feedback on the sales copy (thanks guys), made some edits, and now I'm back to working on the design.
 I still can't hit the page from my home network, but I can hit it over 4G, so DNS is at least half-way functional.

+**1:20am EST**<br>
+It's been a long day, but a productive one!
+The design is basically finished, and live on the site right now.
+There's some more to do when it's resized to mobile size, and I'll take care of that tomorrow.
+For now, it's bedtime.
+See you all in the morning.